2017 Finnish government crisis: Events

 In the morning of 12 June, Sipilä and Minister of Finance Petteri Orpo, the leaders of the Centre Party and National Coalition Party respectively, negotiated on the continuation of the coalition government with Halla-aho at Kesäranta.
 Soon after, Sipilä and Orpo both tweeted that they would not cooperate with Halla-aho's party.
 Ending the coalition with the Finns Party was accepted by the parliamentary groups of the Centre Party and the NCP.

 It was expected that Sipilä would soon formally ask President Sauli Niinistö to remove his cabinet from office.
 Opposition leaders Ville Niinistö and Li Andersson demanded a snap election to be held, but the Centre Party and the NCP were expected to form a new government with the Swedish People's Party and the Christian Democrats without a new election.
 This government coalition would have had 101 MPs, the narrowest possible parliamentary majority.

 However, on 13 June, twenty MPs left the Finns Party parliamentary group and formed a new group called the New Alternative.
 Its members included Soini, Terho and all other cabinet ministers that had formerly represented the Finns Party.
 The New Alternative was willing to continue as a member of the government coalition, which was approved by Sipilä and Orpo and their parliamentary groups.
 The new government coalition had 106 MPs.
 The crisis did not cause changes to the composition of Sipilä's cabinet.
-On 19 June, Terho announced that a new party would be formed based on the New Alternative parliamentary group under the name Blue Reform.
+On 19 June, Terho announced that a new party would be formed based on the New Alternative parliamentary group under the name The Finnish Reform Movement.

 Views on the crisis

 According to Halla-aho, Sipilä expelled the Finns Party from the government because he could not accept Halla-aho's demand to follow the immigration policy agreed in the government programme.
 Sipilä and Orpo said that they and Halla-aho did not share the same values and also found it problematic that Halla-aho was going to lead his party from Brussels instead of becoming a cabinet minister in Helsinki.

-Blue Reform members explained their departure from the Finns Party by alleging that Halla-aho's supporters had hijacked the party.
+The Finnish Reform Movement members explained their departure from the Finns Party by alleging that Halla-aho's supporters had hijacked the party.
 Soini blamed the far-right nationalist group Suomen Sisu for the schism within the party.
 Tiina Elovaara, one of the defecting MPs, reported witnessing Halla-aho's supporters making Nazi salutes during the party conference in Jyväskylä, later specifying she was referring to a specific photograph taken at the conference.
 However, the accusation was later debunked as the picture was taken on the day following the election and actually depicted participants engaging in show-of-hands voting.
 Halla-aho pointed out that he had been democratically elected chair by Finns Party members.